Home

 Below are a few frequently asked questions about OWCP workers’ compensation benefits, claims, and schedule awards.
-If you have additional questions, or if you would like to arrange a case consultation with our experienced workers’ compensation attorneys, contact the Law Office of Robert W. Nizich.
+If you have additional questions, contact the Law Office of Robert W. Nizich.

 If you suffer a work-related injury covered by the Longshore Harbor Workers’ Compensation Act or any of its related OWCP laws or programs, you should: